 We left without understanding, and the lady promptly shut the doors to us and the night.

-The stone might have moored a ship purported to have carried St. Iago to Spain.
+The stone might have moored a ship purported to have carried St. Iago.
 Its letters might signify a dedication to Neptune.
 It may have come from a flooded temple.

-Surely these are elements for an eerie tale, but this was merely my birthday on a full-moon night in Spain.
+Surely these are elements for an eerie tale, but this was merely my birthday on a full-moon night.

 And now I would really like to read some Halloween writing.
 Please plan on sharing some short, tense, spooky, autumn-scented, decay-touched words with the writing club.
 Due on October 31.